A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars

 To further simplify the model, we ignore the spatial structure within each layer, and treat each layer as a site of a 1D lattice with an open boundary condition, as shown in Fig. \ref{fig-model}(b).
 By assuming $M$ sites (layers) in total and $N$ complex fermion (electron) modes in each site, we define the quantum breakdown model Hamiltonian in the 1D lattice as containing three parts:

 The first part is the asymmetric breakdown interaction taking the form

 where $c_{m,i}$ and $c_{m,i}^\dag$ are the annihilation and creation operators of the $i$-th fermion mode on the $m$-th site ($1\le i\le N$, $1\le m\le M$), and $J_{m,l}^{ijk}$ are complex parameters which are totally antisymmetric in indices $i,j,k$.
+The notation $h.c.$ stands for Hermitian conjugate of the first part, so $H_I$ is Hermitian.
 We shall consider the cases with both uniform and random interaction $J_{m,l}^{ijk}$.
 For $H_I$ not to vanish, we require the number of fermion modes per site $N\ge3$.

 The second part of the Hamiltonian is an on-site chemical potential uniform within each site:

 where $\hat{n}_m$ is the fermion number operator on site $m$, and to be general, we assume the chemical potential $\mu_m$ can depend on site $m$.